BackupTheBerlios/hjb-svn/trunk/docs/rst/hjb-servlet.rst

   FOUND*.

 * On receiving a request that can be handled, the HJB servlet will successfully create a JMS command and schedule its execution.
-For further more on JMS commands see `JMS Commands`_.
+See `JMS Commands`_ for further information about JMS commands.

 Maintaining references to JMS Objects
 -------------------------------------